whitfin/rabbitmq-delimiter-exchange/README.md

 # RabbitMQ Delimiter Exchange Type

+_Update 2024: it looks like as of RabbitMQ v3.13 there is no long any meaningful difference between the use of `x-delimiter` exchanges and the `CC` header inside a `direct` exchange.
+The assumption is that this is a result of the [performance optimizations](https://www.rabbitmq.com/blog/2024/01/11/3.13-release#caveat) made in the v3.13 release.
+For this reason if you are targeting RabbitMQ
+>= v3.13, I would suggest using `direct` exchanges with `CC` instead._

 ## What It Does

 This plugin adds an exchange type allowing for multiple routing keys